 Composition Department Coordinator, Young Artist Initiative Musical Studies

-Djupstrom was born in St. Paul, Minnesota and began music studies at the age of eight.
-He studied composition formally at the University of Michigan, from which he received undergraduate and graduate degrees, and at the Curtis Institute of Music, where he was awarded an Artist Diploma in 2011.
-Other training included fellowships at the Tanglewood Music Center, the Aspen Music Festival, and the Brevard Music Center, as well as private studies in Paris with composer Betsy Jolas.
+Mr. Djupstrom began music studies at the age of eight and holds bachelor’s and graduate degrees from the University of Michigan and an artist diploma from the Curtis Institute of Music.
+He has held fellowships at the Tanglewood Music Center, the Aspen Music Festival, and the Brevard Music Center; and studied privately in Paris with composer Betsy Jolas.
 He joined the faculty of the Curtis Institute of Music in 2012.